Self-care

 Negative statements we tell ourselves often become feelings of hopelessness, worthlessness, sadness, and anxiety.
 However, when you accept yourself, especially the parts of yourself that you’re not proud of, you increase your control over your emotions.
 In other words, self-acceptance can prevent anxiety and any other emotion that’s difficult to accept.

-Similar to mental health, cultivating self-acceptance is a key to your happiness and well-being.
-When you have more control over your thought patterns and feelings, you can manage negative self-talk more effectively.
-In fact, high levels of self-acceptance boost your self-esteem, allowing you to be more confident about yourself, and gives you the power to handle criticism better (Szentagatoi & David, 2013).
+Like mental health, cultivating self-acceptance is a key to happiness and well-being.
+You can manage negative self-talk more effectively when you have more control over your thought patterns and feelings.
+High levels of self-acceptance boost your self-esteem, allowing you to be more confident about yourself and giving you the power to handle criticism better.

 Self-Acceptance as a Means for Change

-Maybe up to this point you have the impression that self-acceptance means becoming stagnant or complacent.
-It’s easy to think about, especially because the philosophy and science of self-acceptance encourages you to embrace every part of yourself.
+Maybe up to this point, you have the impression that self-acceptance means becoming stagnant or complacent.
+It’s easy to think about, mainly because the philosophy and science of self-acceptance encourage you to embrace every part of yourself.
 But self-acceptance doesn’t mean that you stop learning about yourself and growing.
-Self-acceptance gives you the freedom to recognize and acknowledge your weaknesses so you become aware of the things in your life that you want to change.
+Self-acceptance gives you the freedom to recognize and acknowledge your weaknesses so you become aware of the things you want to change in your life.

 Personal growth is spotlighted through the lens of self-acceptance.
 You cannot grow and improve your relationship with yourself without knowing who you are.
-The benefit is that cultivating self-acceptance opens you so you can practice self-compassion and self-love and transform into your most authentic self (Boyraz & Kuhl, 2015).
+The benefit is that cultivating self-acceptance opens you up so you can practice self-compassion and self-love and transform into your most authentic self.

 How to Practice Self-Acceptance

-The science and philosophy behind self-acceptance makes a lot of sense, but how do you start a practice in your daily life?
+The science and philosophy behind self-acceptance make a lot of sense, but how do you start a practice in your daily life?

 Here are a few techniques to get you started –